A) Mass Communication sets or perpetuates some gender agendas. Provide links as examples

 Hurry up!
 Limited Time Offer

 In mass media, women are stereotypically demonstrated to be dependent, incompetent, weak, emotional, modest, fearful, flexible, passive, soft-spoken and gentle.
 The media contains a lot of sexism which is reflected in the idealisms of today (Mediamatters4america, 2011).
 Portraying women as sexual objects is common in media thus sexually victimizing them.
 The increasing depiction of females as personifications of beauty and sexuality overshadows all their accomplishments in different fields and maintains the dominance of men.
-Such image negatively affects women as it makes them feel insecure decreasing their self-esteem by setting unrealistic standards of what is beautifuul.
+Such image negatively affects women as it makes them feel insecure decreasing their self-esteem by setting unrealistic staandards of what is beautiful.

 Media usually depicts males as aggressive, powerful, competent, important, strong and assertive.
 In mass media, people are shown images of what real men look like and how they should spend their lives.
 Portraying males initiating violence against women encompass the realms of mass media and messages how much the former are better than the latter.
 Men are learnt how to look strong and suppress their emotions and end up living stressful and fake lives.